-This function returns a pointer to a newly allocated instance of a derivative solver of type T for n observations and p parameters.
-For example, the following code creates an instance of a Levenberg-Marquardt solver for 100 data points and 3 parameters,
+These functions return a pointer to a newly allocated instance of a derivative solver of type T for n observations and p parameters.
+The params input specifies a tunable set of parameters which will affect important details in each iteration of the trust region subproblem algorithm.
+It is recommended to start with the suggested default parameters (see gsl_multifit_nlinear_default_parameters and gsl_multilarge_nlinear_default_parameters) and then tune the parameters once the code is working correctly.
+See Section 39.4 [Nonlinear Least-Squares Tunable Parameters], page 477 for descriptions of the various parameters.
+For example, the following code creates an instance of a Levenberg-Marquardt solver for 100 data points and 3 parameters, using suggested defaults: